blockcypher/blockcypher-python/README.md

-pyblockcypher
+blockypher-python
 =============

 Official python library for BlockCypher web services.

-Handles datetime conversions.
+Easily query the blockchain without writing any code.
+Fast, reliable, and packed with powerful features you won't find in other block explorers.
+Currently supports bitcoin (including main and testnet), Litecoin, Dogecoin, URO and the blockcypher testnet.

 Designed to be used without having to RTFM.

-Should support python 2.6+ and python3.x, but hasn't been thoroughly tested.
+More features and support for more endpoints coming soon.
+Should support python 2.6+ and python3.x, but hasn't been thoroughly tested on 2.6+.
+Native support for datetime conversions.

-Currently in beta, more features and support for more endpoints coming soon.
 Issues and pull requests much appreciated!

 #### Installation